East Coast Trail Deadman's Bay Path : St. John's to Blackhead

 As we passed by Soldiers Pond and Sandy Bottom we first started to notice and appreciate the artistic and painted signs which are unique to each location along the trail.
 When we reached the descent along Ennis River we found that it required our full attention, largely because the recent rainfall had transformed the pathway into a stream.
 It was a challenging descent, especially with legs still lodging a protest against their unexpected mistreatment two days ago, but also beautiful and quite fun.

-Having noticed that there was a 15-20 ft breach in the rock walkway that crossed the bay, we opted to take the 1 km alternative route via Leamys Brook to save ourselves getting wet feet.
-The trail climbed upwards through a dense forest, which provided a respite from the rising winds, and some coverage from the ever warming sun.
-On the detour we saw one of the fanciest hiking bridges we've ever come across!
+Having noticed that there was a 15-20 ft breach in the rock walkway that crossed the bay, we opted to take the 1 km alternative route via Leamys Brook to save ourselves from getting wet feet.
+The trail climbed upwards through a dense forest, which provided a respite from the rising winds, and some coverage from the ever-warming sun.
+On the detour, we saw one of the fanciest hiking bridges we've ever come across!

 River as it enters Atlantic Oean.